 Details

-Most recent months in the Mid-Atlantic region have been drier-than-normal going back to last fall when the month of October was especially dry and featured virtually no rainfall in some spots such as in Philadelphia, PA.
-Lately, we have begun to significantly chip away at the dry soil conditions in the Mid-Atlantic region with an extended wet period last week and it looks like a repeat performance this week.
+Most recent months in the Mid-Atlantic region have been drier-than-normal going back to last fall when the month of October was especially dry and featured virtually no rainfall in some spots such as Philadelphia, PA.
+Lately, we have begun to significantly chip away at the dry soil conditions in the Mid-Atlantic region with an extended wet period last week and it looks like a repeat performance this week in the Tuesday to Thursday time frame.

-There is currently a plume of tropical moisture that is riding up along the eastern seaboard from the Caribbean Sea and soaking (and welcome) rain is falling all the way from Florida – where is has been exceptionally dry in recent weeks – to the Carolinas.
-This large area of moisture is supported aloft by yet another very slow-moving and deep upper-level trough (“omega blocking pattern”) now centered over the northern Gulf region.
-Rain is likely to overspread the Mid-Atlantic region from south-to-north between early tonight (DC) and early Tuesday (NYC) and once it arrives, it may stick around for awhile.
-While it won’t be a constant rain, showers will be a threat in the DC-to-Philly-to-NYC corridor on Tuesday, Wednesday, and Thursday thanks to the very slow-movement of the system aloft and thunderstorms can mix into the picture as well.
-Once the upper-level low finally “opens up” and exits off to the north and east during the late week, there can be a break in the action, but that won’t last too long.
+There is currently an impressive plume of tropical moisture that is feeding into the Mid-Atlantic region from the southwestern Atlantic Ocean and soaking (and welcome) rain is falling all the way from the Carolinas to the northern Mid-Atlantic.
+This large area of moisture is supported aloft by yet another very slow-moving and deep upper-level trough (“omega blocking pattern”) now centered over the Tennessee Valley.
+While it won’t be a constant rain, showers will be a threat in the DC-to-Philly-to-NYC corridor right through Thursday thanks to the very slow-movement of the system aloft and thunderstorms can mix into the picture as well.
+The heaviest rainfall amounts during this Tuesday to Thursday stretch in the Mid-Atlantic’s I-95 corridor will be on the southwest side (i.e., D.C. metro area) and least total rainfall amounts on the northeast side (i.e., NYC metro area).
+Once the upper-level low finally “opens up” and exits off to the north and east during the late week, there can be a brief break in the action; however, more rain is to follow quickly on its heels.

-Most months between now and last fall have featured below-normal rainfall for much of the eastern US, but we have been chipping away at these dry soil conditions with recent rain events and more rain is on the way during the next couple of week.
+Most months between now and last fall have featured below-normal rainfall for much of the eastern US, but we have been chipping away at these dry soil conditions with recent rain events and this wetter, active pattern looks likely to continue through the remainder of the month of May.
 Map courtesy NOAA

 Meteorologist Paul Dorian